RyanGaudion/Verses-Node/REPORT.md

 ### Deployment & Scalability
 The deployment of the application takes a DevOps approach by automatically building & releasing the application whenever a merge request is merged to the master branch.
 This allows for quick iterations of code which can then be tested quickly.

-From a scalability point of view our application's MongoDB database is already scaled horizontally across 3 nodes within our eu deployment region using sharding.`(2)` Sharding increases throughput of our databases but distributing our data across multiple nodes.
+From a scalability point of view our application's MongoDB database is already scaled horizontally across 3 nodes within our eu deployment region using sharding.`(2)` Sharding increases throughput of our databases by distributing our data across multiple nodes.
 However, this is not the only type of scaling our database can do.
-If this application was to move to production, I would recommend that Cross-Region replication was enabled in order to provide data closer to customers internationally. `(3)`
+If this application was to move to production, I would recommend that Cross-Region replication was enabled in order to provide data closer to customers internationally which in turn would increase performance. `(3)`

 Another part of the application that would require scaling would the Node.js application itself.
-Currently there is 1 instance of this available (hosted in heroku) however in order to reduce load times for user's internationally or allow more customers to visit the site, the application would need to scale.
+Currently there is 1 instance of this available (hosted in heroku) however in order to reduce load times for user's internationally, or allow more customers to visit the site, the application would need to scale.
 Horizontal scaling is usually cheaper however does raise one concern with the current architecture.
-If this application was to scale horizontally (across multiple instances) I would need a way to centralise user sessions so that every instance can access these.
-I have 2 ways I could do this, either by load balancing the instances (and have the load balancer store the sessions) or by storing the sessions in a database.
+If this application was to scale horizontally (across multiple instances) I would need a way to centralise user sessions so that every instance can access them.
+There are 2 ways this could be done, either by load balancing the instances (and have the load balancer store the sessions) or by storing the sessions in a database.

 One way to solve the scalability issue is to move to a serverless design.
-This would mean re-architecturing the app to only include API endpoints but by doing this I could store the site itself as a static file (in something like an S3 bucket) and have the background logic run as serverless functions (for example AWS lambda).
+This would mean re-architecturing the app to only include API endpoints.
+However, by doing this I could store the site itself as a static file (in something like an S3 bucket) and have the background logic run as serverless functions (for example AWS lambda).
 Both S3 buckets & serverless functions combined with MongoDB cross-region replication would provide not only a highly scalable application but also would reduce the cost per user drastically.

 # Conclusion and Reflection
 On reflection, this prototype application includes all the features I set out to include plus more (bookmarking & notes).
 It fulfills its original goal of allowing me to track my progress through the Bible.